DO IT! Mini-Grants

-The funding process is simple, with a brief application and proposal outline required from each collaborative team.
+The funding process is simple, with a brief application, proposal outline required, and projected budget from each collaborative team.
 Proposals may be funded for up to $1,500.

 This year, we are rolling out the DO IT!
-Again Grants.
+Again Grant.
 Consider applying for a DO IT!
-Again grant if you would like to repeat a prior DO IT! grant funded program or event.
+Again Grant if you would like to repeat a prior DO IT!
+Grant funded program or event.
 Proposals may be funded for up to $1,000.

-Proposals are accepted on a rolling basis, access application here: DO IT!
+Proposals for either grant are accepted on a rolling basis, access application here: DO IT!
 Grant Application.